 - Hysterectomy (removing your uterus) and oophorectomy (removing your ovaries) are the most definitive cures for endometriosis but will prevent you from becoming pregnant in the future

 Rush Excellence in Endometriosis Care

-- Nationally ranked gynecologic care: U.S. News & World Report ranked Rush University Medical Center No. 13 in the country for gynecologic care.
+- Nationally ranked gynecologic care: U.S. News & World Report ranks Rush University Medical Center among the nation's best for gynecologic care.
 Our gynecology program takes a holistic approach to your care, prioritizing your preferences and offering you a full range of treatment options that consider your overall well-being.

 - Minimally invasive surgery options: Rush gynecologic surgeons specialize in removing endometrial growths and performing hysterectomies with smaller incisions.
 These minimally invasive surgery options can lead to decreased pain, shorter recovery times and less noticeable scars.